mmeendez8/mmeendez8.github.io/_posts/2024-08-25-mot-tracking-metrics.md

 $$ \text{DetA} = \frac{\text{TP}}{\text{TP} + \text{FP} + \text{FN}} $$

-### Assa
+### AssA

-The AssA (Association Accuracy), on the other hand, evaluates how accurately a tracker maintains object identities across frames.
+The Association Accuracy (AssA), on the other hand, evaluates how accurately a tracker maintains object identities across frames.
 It focuses on the temporal consistency of ID assignments, measuring how well the tracker links detections of the same object over time.
-See, for example, the image below, extracted from the HOTA [[1]](#references) paper:
+See, for example, the image below, extracted from HOTA [[1]](#references):

 <div class="post-center-image" style="max-width: 300px; margin: 0 auto;">
     {% picture pimage /assets/images/fullsize/posts/2024-08-25-mot-tracking-metrics/hota_assa_example.png --alt AssA example from HOTA paper %}